Ivan Geshev: Mladost case

 A second case for which Ivan Geshev is known is the arrest and subsequent trial of Desislava Ivancheva and Bilyana Petrova, mayor and deputy mayor of the Mladost municipality of Sofia.
 The two were held in handcuffs for hours while media were invited to film.
 The women were held in custody during the trial in conditions which Bulgaria's ombudsman Maya Manolova described as unacceptable.
 In the summer of 2018, Ivancheva was escorted to hospital with handcuffs, leg cuffs and a protective belt, which human rights experts deemed to be an example of torture.

 Bilyana Petrova's lawyer Irène Savova was subjected to prosecutorial pressure as the prosecution opened 11 proceedings against her.
 Her apartment building was plastered with her obituaries – an incident the prosecution refused to investigate even though it looked like a death threat.

 Ivancheva and Petrova were accused of asking for a bribe to provide a construction permit quickly, but the main witness against them retracted his testimony, arguing he was pressured to provide false statements by the prosecutors.
-Ivan Geshev said thаt "all gypsies do this" and this was "expected".
+Ivan Geshev said that "all gypsies do this" and this was "expected".
 Media reported that the other witness against Ivancheva and Petrova had common business interests with Ivan Geshev's spouse.

 The Bulgarian Helsinki Committee argued the arrest of Ivancheva and Petrova in 2018 was a "drastic violation of human rights".
 They also claim: "Geshev's behavior either shows his lack of knowledge of human rights or the purposeful violation of human rights.
 Both hypotheses are inadmissible and their consequences will be examined by the European Court of Human Rights".

 The arrests and abuses in custody of Ivancheva and Petrova were included in the 2018 Human Rights Report by the United States Department of State as examples of human rights violations.